arcchitjain/SafeLearner/Readme.md

 ```
 pipenv shell
 ```

-5. Steps to install *Prover9* - Python module for *nltk* This is a non-standard package which gets installed by the following steps:
+5. Steps to install *Prover9* - Python module for *nltk* <br>
+*Prover9* is a non-standard package which gets installed by the following steps:
 	1. Download  LADR-2009-11A.tar.gz from [https://www.cs.unm.edu/~mccune/prover9/download/](https://www.cs.unm.edu/~mccune/prover9/download/)
 	2. Extract its files and run ‘make all’
 	3. Copy all the files created in ‘bin’ folder to any of the following locations:
 ```
     /usr/local/bin/prover9
     /usr/local/bin/prover9/bin
     /usr/local/bin
     /usr/bin
     /usr/local/prover9
     /usr/local/share/prover9
 ```

 ## Input Parameters